Valentin Tomberg: The Impoverishment of Protestantism

 I was referring to the stripping of our culture that happened in the Enlightenment.

-Topics include my conversion to the Faith from the New Age Movement, Catholic Ireland, the Sacred Heart of Jesus and more.
+Also in two parts my EWTN (Catholic Radio) interview.
+Topics include my conversion—unthinkable without Tomberg—to the Catholic Faith from the New Age Movement as well as Catholic Ireland, the Sacred Heart of Jesus and more.

 I read this and wonder: What does it mean to be a conscientious Christian?
 Was not Jacob Boehme a conscientious Christian?
 John Bunyan?
 George Fox?
 Jane Leade?
 John Wesley?
 Phoebe Palmer?
 William Seymour?
 C.S.
 Lewis?
 Knowing I could not tie the shoelaces of any of these people…as Christians.
 Yet they would be called Protestants.